Sheikh Allauddin: Early life and education

 He was born on 1 August 1947 in Karnal district, India.

 He has a degree of Master of Arts (in Political Science where he obtained in 1970 from University of the Punjab.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-181 (Kasur-VII) in 2005.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-181 (Kasur-VII) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-181 (Kasur-VII) in the 2008 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-181 (Kasur-VII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-181 (Kasur-VII) in the 2013 Pakistani general election.
 In November 2016, he was inducted into the Punjab provincial cabinet of Chief Minister Shehbaz Sharif and was made Provincial Minister of Punjab for Industries, Commerce and Investment.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-178 (Kasur-V) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-178 (Kasur-V) in the 2018 Pakistani general election.